 Small businesses like using the platform, because its various plans offer simple solutions to manage business needs—freeing up small business owners to focus on making sales, rather than managing a sales platform.

-Big businesses enjoy the same features—as well as an opportunity to further expand their reach through a diverse platform to reach an expanded audience.
+Big businesses enjoy the same features and an opportunity to expand their reach through a diverse platform to reach an expanded audience.

 What’s the Difference Between Amazon and Shopify?